-Finally, you can finish out the routine (which you’re moving through for 15 minutes) with a cobra and a downward dog.
+Finally, you can finish out your post-race workout (which you’re moving through for 15 minutes) with a cobra and a downward dog.
 Cobra is going to work open your lower back and improve spinal extension.

 To begin, lay down on your stomach with your hands on the ground near your shoulders, as if you’re at the bottom of a push-up.

 Next, squeeze your glutes and push your hands into the ground, lifting your chest up off the ground.

 Never stop squeezing your glutes in the cobra movement.
 Try to keep your shoulders down away from your ears, only going up as far as your shoulders can stay down.